hadilalshehri/Detecting-Fake-News-using-Machine-Learning/README.md

 The project is structured as follows:

-- `fake_news_detection.py` - This is the main script that runs the fake news detection model.
+- `fake_news_detection.py` - This is the main script that runs the fake news detection models.
-- `fake_news.csv` - This is the dataset of labeled news articles used to train the model.
+- `Main.ipynb` -  This is  Jupyter Notebook  that runs the fake news detection models.
-- `data_processing.py` - This module contains functions for processing and cleaning the news article data.
-- `feature_extraction.py` - This module contains functions for extracting features from the news article data.
-- `model_training.py` - This module contains functions for training and evaluating the machine learning model.

 ## Contributing

 Contributions to this project are welcome.
 If you would like to contribute, please fork the project and submit a pull request with your changes.

-## License
+## Acknowledgment

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is group work and I want to thank the team member.